vkola-lab/tmi2022/README.md

-# A deep learning based graph-transformer for whole slide image classification
+# A graph-transformer for whole slide image classification

 # Introduction
 This repository contains a PyTorch implementation of a deep learning based graph-transformer for whole slide image (WSI) classification.
 We propose a Graph-Transformer (GT) network that fuses a graph representation of a WSI and a transformer that can generate WSI-level predictions in a computationally efficient fashion.